 - a.
-Awarding an Ippon and Waza-ari - b.
-Actively and adequately awarding a score following the majority principle - c.
-Actively checking the required variation in techniques of the fighters - d.
-Checking the '2 overtakings' in a '1-2 situation' - e.
-Supervising the points on the scoreboard

-- f.
-Explaining, when necessary, the reasons for a decision when he notices that a participant is on the verge of, or has performed a forbidden action and /or technique - g.
+Enforcing the safety of the participants on the tatami - b.
+Controlling the quality of the nunchakus prior to the match.
+With male participants it needs to be asked if they are wearing a groin guard.
+The nunchaku is examined on the following details: - The length of the rope - If the core of the nunchaku is not sticking out - If the foam is properly attached to the nunchaku - c.
+Awarding an Ippon and Waza-ari - d.
+Actively and adequately awarding a score following the majority principle - e.
+Actively checking the required variation in techniques of the fighters - f.
+Checking the '2 overtakings' in a '1-2 situation' - g.
+Supervising the points on the scoreboard - h.
+Explaining, when necessary, the reasons for a decision when he notices that a participant is on the verge of, or has performed a forbidden action and /or technique - i.
 Awarding penalties and giving warnings (before and/or during a match).
-E.g. for the execution of a forbidden technique. - h.
-Attaining the opinion of the assistant referees - i.
-Announcing overtime or a 'golden score'. - j.
-Judging the participant's outfit and materials before the match. - k.
-The authority of the referee is not limited to the match floor, but extends to the surrounding area. - I. Only the referee has the authority to delay or end the match.
-It is only allowed to end a match for referee-related reasons or out of safety concerns. - m.
+E.g. for the execution of a forbidden technique. - j.
+Attaining the opinion of the assistant referees - k.
+Announcing overtime or a 'golden score'. - I. Judging the participant's outfit and materials before the match. - m.
+The authority of the referee is not limited to the match floor, but extends to the surrounding area. - n.
+Only the referee has the authority to delay or end the match.
+It is only allowed to end a match for referee-related reasons or out of safety concerns. - o.
 The referee gives all the orders and does the announcements.
-The assistant referee is only allowed to talk if it is imperative he gets the referee's attention immediately or if he is called upon by the referee for consultation. - n.
-The referee and assistant referee are not allowed to talk to the audience during the match. - o.
+The assistant referee is only allowed to talk if it is imperative he gets the referee's attention immediately or if he is called upon by the referee for consultation. - p.
+The referee and assistant referee are not allowed to talk to the audience during the match. - q.
 If a referee notices a gesture by the assistant referee, he can stop the match for a consultation.
-This should be done quickly and concisely. - p.
-The referee is allowed to overrule the 'majority principle' only in special cases. - q.
+This should be done quickly and concisely. - r.
+The referee is allowed to overrule the 'majority principle' only in special cases. - s.
 In case a referee wants to overrule the assistant referees more than once, he needs to stop the match to explain to his assistant referees.